 - The Financial Consent Order can only be sent to the Court after you have reached the first stage of the divorce, the Decree Nisi.
 It is not therefore possible to obtain a Consent Order without also divorcing.
 If you do not wish to divorce, but wish to record your agreement, there are other options such as obtaining a Separation Agreement, which is a contract with your spouse, recording the terms of your separation.
 Although this is not binding in the same way as a Consent Order would be, this would allow you to set out your agreement in writing after you separate.

 - How much will it cost?
-There is a Court fee of £50.00 (current as at June 2020) when the Order is sent to the Court for approval with the Statement of Information form.
+There is a Court fee of £50.00 (current as of June 2020) when the Order is sent to the Court for approval with the Statement of Information form.
 There are options available with regard to your legal fees and in some cases, fixed fees can apply, which you can discuss with your solicitor.

 It seems that the pandemic is likely to impact the economy for years to come.
 Therefore, waiting to finalise your matrimonial finances given the current circumstances may be counter-productive and could significantly affect your financial future.